a8hok/a8hok/README.md

 ### 🥳 Me

-👉  I’m a ambitious and self taught full-stack developer 🖥️
+👉  I’m a ambitious and self taught Full-stack developer 🖥️

 👉  Lives in Banglore, India 🇮🇳

 👉  Choose to be Optimistic 😃

-👉  Big fan of Stranger Things 📺
+👉  Stranger Things 📺

 👉  🏏 &nbsp;&nbsp;🏸 &nbsp;&nbsp;♟️&nbsp;&nbsp; 🍕